CyberGX/EthereumPrivateNetwork/README.md

 # Setup Ethereum Private Network

-Ethereum is popular framework for blockchain and cryptocurrency.
-For this article I assume you have basic information about BlockChain technology and Ethereum.
-In this article I will explain how to setup your private Ethereum network
+Ethereum is popular framework for blockchain and cryptocurrency, For this article I assume you have basic information about BlockChain technology and Ethereum.

+In this article I will explain how to setup your private Ethereum network.

 ### Prerequisite
 - Operating System Ubuntu 17.2